 - SpongeBob SquarePants once pulled Squidward's face off, thinking it to be a disguise.
 (Hint: It wasn't.)

 - Same thing happened with Mrs. Puffs and the prison guards after SpongeBob and Patrick tried to sneak into prison disguised as guards.

-- Used in at least two of the Scooby-Doo Direct-to-Video Film Series, namely Scooby Doo And The Cyber Chase and Scooby-Doo on Zombie Island.
+- Used in at least two installments of the Scooby-Doo Direct-to-Video Film Series, namely Scooby-Doo and the Cyber Chase and Scooby-Doo on Zombie Island.
 The former example happens with some enemies that originally were fake monsters, and the latter with one of the zombies.

 - Another Scooby-Doo example is the Halloween 1976 episode, where Shaggy falsely thought Elwood Crane was wearing a mask.